nomansadiq11/devops-utils/mac/kindcli.md

 - Test the different versions of Kubernetes apis
 - run multiple versions of the Kubernetes
+- you can create multiple node workers cluster

-> You can create multi node cluster
+> how to create multiple node wokers cluster
+> use below yaml file

 ```shell
 kind: Cluster